 Supporting Hey Girls on their mission to end period poverty

-We spoke to Celia to find out how the volunteer support she received has helped put Hey Girls on the map.
+We spoke to Celia just one year on to find out how the Media Trust volunteer support she received has helped put Hey Girls well and truly on the map.

 Pro-bono support from global communication firm Edelman

 As a result of signing up to the volunteer platform, Hey Girls was also one of 13 not-for-profits selected by Media Trust partner, Edelman to receive free communications support from a team of their experts at the #EdelmanChallengeDay in May 2018.

 Hey Girls products were about to launch in two supermarkets: “We had done no real thinking around what that meant for us from a digital marketing point of view,” said Celia.

 With big things on the horizon, the team at Edelman worked to put a digital communications plan in place for the social enterprise.

 Little did they know at the time but one of the ideas the team of Edelman volunteers came up with on the day, #PadsForDads, was about to take Hey Girls to a whole new level.